 Any kitchen remodels likely include new or refinished flooring.
 When selecting coordinating colours and textures for your new room, be sure to visit lots of kitchen design galleries for inspiration.

 But don’t stop there!
 During the planning stages, take special care to address kitchen islands.
-You can’t secure an island’s cabinetry to wall studs, so you may need to arrange for some preparation of the floor or subfloor.
+Matching flooring is one thing, but you can’t secure an island’s cabinetry to wall studs, so you may need to arrange for some preparation of the floor or subfloor.
 Also, different flooring materials (tile, concrete, wood, laminate, etc.) require special installation considerations.

 Be Sure of Your Design